-Yesterday marks 2 consecutive years I have gone without having a drink of alcohol.
+Yesterday marks 2 consecutive years of not drinking alcohol.
 By traditional metrics, I don’t know if I had a drinking problem.
-Of the people who know me, I would imagine that there are some who will say that I needed to cut back while others will say that my drinking and behavior was average for a guy in his 20’s.
+I imagine there are some who thought I needed to cut back and others who thought I drank normally.

 However, I am not in the business of doing anything average and that certainly includes living.
 I realized that drinking was an obstacle to my full potential so I decided that right now there is no place for it.

 Maybe I’ll drink again someday but not until I reach some important milestones.
 Until then I simply can’t afford to drink.
 I don’t mean that I am financially unable to afford a night out or a bottle.
 Rather, I am referring to the time cost.